dasza-prog/flights/README.md

 Backend: C#, ASP.NET Core
 <br> Frontend: AngularJS
 <br> Database: MySQL
-<br> Entity Framework has been used to connected together the SQL database with the backend.
+<br> Entity Framework has been used to connect together the SQL database with the backend.